hmrc/service-deployments/README.md

 Also, if the data is to be retrieved and inserted into Mongo the scheduler needs to be enabled.
 This can be done by adding a line to the application.conf file;
 > scheduler.enabled=true

-You will also need to use your own github user and access token.
-So all the changes required in application.conf are:
+You will also need to specify the base url to the artifactory server So all the changes required in application.conf are:

 ````
 deployments.api.url = "FULLY_QUALIFIED_RELEASES_URL"
+artifactory.url = "FULLY_QUALIFIED_ARTIFACTORY_URL"
 scheduler.enabled=true
-github.open.api.user="YOUR_GITHUB.COM_USER"
-git.open.api.token = "YOUR_GITHUB_DEVELOPER_PERSONAL_ACCESS_TOKEN"
 ````

 ### License